-Many of our visitors ask us for Comprehensive Car Hire Insurance - basically wanting the same level of cover as they would get for the car they have sat on their front drive.
+Many of our visitors ask us for Comprehensive Car Hire Insurance - basically wanting the same level of cover as they would get for the car they own at home.

 However when hiring a rental vehicle comprehensive cover is not something you would normally require - and here is why.